The Darkside-20k Data Acquisition System: DAQ architecture

 \autoref{fig:daq-network} presents a schematic overview of the \gls{ds20k} \gls{daq} system and the network that interconnects its components.
 The lower part of the diagram shows the hardware elements installed on top of the cryostat, while the upper part presents the elements located in the IT room near the detector.
 Starting from the bottom of the diagram, the custom-built Global Data Manager (\gls{gdm}, 1) and Crate Data Manager (\glspl{cdm}, 2) boards are shown.
 These boards are interconnected and distribute clock and command signals to the \glspl{wfd} serving the veto systems (blue and green, 3) and the \gls{tpc} channels (red, 4) (see \autoref{sec:gdm_cdm}).

-Each digitiser is connected through a network switch (\(5\)) to dedicated Front End Processor computers (\gls{fep}, \(6\)), where individual digitised waveforms are processed in software to identify peaks, or \textit{hits}, and extract relevant signal information (see ~\autoref{sec:fep}).
+Each digitiser is connected through a network switch (\(5\)) to dedicated \gls{fep} computers (\(6\)), where individual digitised waveforms are processed in software to identify peaks, or \textit{hits}, and extract relevant signal information (see ~\autoref{sec:fep}).

 \glspl{wfd} are connected to the switch via 10 Gigabit Ethernet (10 GbE) Direct Attach Cables, while optical Multi-mode cables connect the \gls{wfd} network switches to the \glspl{fep}, which are in turn connected to the main data switches (\(7\)) via \SI{10} GbE Direct Attach Cables.